Levelset visitors can also get a free Procore account.

 One requirement that’s particularly unique to DC is that a photocopy of the contractor’s current license to do business, along with a certificate of good standing needs to be attached to the claim as well.

-• If the business is organized under DC law or conducting regular business within DC, the lien claim must include a copy of the claimant’s license to do business in the District and a certificate of good standing from the Department of Consumer and Regulatory Affairs that was issued, at minimum, 180 days before filing the claim.
+• If the business is organized under DC law or conducting regular business within DC, the lien claim must include a copy of the claimant’s license to do business in the District and a certificate of good standing from the Department of Licensing and Consumer Protection that was issued, at minimum, 180 days before filing the claim.

 • If organized and licensed in another state, then the lien claim must include a copy of the claimant’s current license to do business in that state, along with a certificate of good standing issued by the claimant’s state of organization’s governmental entity.